jonelmawirat/netmigo/readme.md

 - Go 1.20+
 - (Optional) An SSH key pair if you're using key-based authentication.
-- A Cisco device or Linux host reachable over SSH (optionally via a jump server).
+- A network device or Linux host reachable over SSH (optionally via a jump server).

 ---